Promoting and protecting the health of the public through advocacy, partnerships and education

 • Prioritize transparent, timely, and consistent communication about the goals, processes, and anticipated impacts of these reforms to build public trust and foster collaboration with public health stakeholders.

-• Preserve the independence of MOHs by establishing clear legislative safeguards that protect their ability to act based on science and public health best practices—free from political interference.
+• Preserve the integrity of MOHs by establishing clear legislative safeguards that protect their ability to act based on science and public health best practices.

 • Maintain the integrity of public health functions within a strong, integrated public health system that is designed to prevent, detect, and respond to health threats with coherence and accountability.

-At a time when public trust in health institutions is fragile and the need for coordinated, science-driven public health leadership is urgent, Alberta must avoid reforms that dilute core public health functions and jeopardize its ability to protect the health of its population.
+At a time when public trust in health institutions is fragile there is a need for a coordinated, science-driven public health system.

 7th International Global Network of Public Health Nursing (GNPHN) Conference: Building Resilience and Innovative Solutions: Amplifying Impact and Advancing Positive Global Public Health Change